sidneyramos/seven-test/README.md

 *   **Building an collection card grid**

       Due to time constraints, I could only focus on creating an individual card component.
 It would have been nice to demonstrate what would happen if you insert the card into a grid.
 But maybe that should be left for some other time.

+**Testing Results:**

+*   **Snapshot Testing**

+      Due to time constraints, only limited testing was done.
+Snapshot Testing through Jest was done just to ensure that it renders correctly.
+If I had more time I would've been able to come up with more test cases.